aybruhm/aybruhm/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on DigitalStade ([whispers] a constructive technology blog from Africa 😉)
+- 🔭 I’m currently working on DigitalStade
 - 🌱 I’m currently learning JavaScript / Vue / Django Channels
 - 👨🏾‍💻 I’m looking to collaborate with other developers
-- 🎯 2020 Goals: Become a Full Stack Python Web Developer
+- 🎯 ~2020 Goals: Become a Full Stack Python Web Developer~
 - ⚡ Fun fact: I draw and play keyboard

 ### Languages and Tools: